annereinarz/MultilevelMCMCExaHyPE/README.md

 In ExaHyPE it is important to use the reinarz/muq branch and to switch Peano to the muq branch as well.
 Also, in muq, currently use the linus/mimcmc branch until that is merged in master.

-Navigate to

-  ExaHyPE-Engine/ApplicationExamples/SWE/SWE_MC_ADERDG

-You must then run the toolkit
+You must then run the toolkit (here it is assumed that ExaHyPE-Engine lies one folder above MultilevelMCMCExaHyPE, if not supply the correct path)

-  ../../../Toolkit/toolkit.sh ../SWE_MC_ADERDG.exahype2
+  ../ExaHyPE-Engine/Toolkit/toolkit.sh SWE_MC_ADERDG.exahype2

 Now set the exports noted in export.sh to set options.
 Finally, call